I.B. + M.A. DE LANDE LONG

 CLTU - Communications Link Transmission Unit

-The Coding Layer in the ground end of the Packet Telecommand system converts transfer frames into Communications Link Transmission Units (CLTUs), also known as Command Link Transmission Units.
-The CLTUs are designed for handling by RF systems.
+The Coding Sublayer in the ground end of the telecommand system converts transfer frames into Communications Link Transmission Units (CLTUs), earlier known as Command Link Transmission Units.

 The data from the frame is encoded into a set of equal-length codeblocks.
 The last codeblock in a CLTU may include fill bits to bring it up to the correct length.